201019-UiPath/Siles-LoayzaAndres-Project1/README.md

 An Asp.Net web application representing a fantasy dungeon-crawling store.
 Allows users to purchase silly adventuring gear such as swords, magic potions, and spellbooks.

+Uses the client-server model to provide a web UI and API for accessing store data in an online database.

 ## Technologies Used

 * C#